 The first step in the online admission application asks you to select a College and an Academic Program of Study (Major).
-By selecting a college (Moreno Valley, Norco, or Riverside City) you are choosing your HOME COLLEGE.
+By selecting a college Moreno Valley, Norco, or Riverside City) you are choosing your HOME COLLEGE.
 Please read the following carefully before selecting your home college:

 HOME COLLEGE Your home college location is where you will receive most services including Assessment, Counseling, Student Financial Services, CalWORKs, EOPS/CARE, Veterans' Services, and Student Support Services.
 Example: If the home college location that is listed on your application is Moreno Valley, you may be directed to Moreno Valley to obtain services regardless of your home address.
 Your home college location is tied to the admission application.
 You may only submit one application for any college in the district, per term, by the application deadline.
 ACADEMIC PROGRAM OF STUDY or "MAJOR" You are required to select an academic program of study specific to your home college.
 As of December 2012, "Undecided" is no longer an option.
-Special programs require a supplemental application process.
-Selecting Cosmetology , Dental Hygiene , Nursing , Vocational Nursing , or Physician Assistant as academic programs does not automatically admit you into the program.
+Please select AS Math & Sciences as your program of study if you are preparing to enter any of the following impacted programs: AS Physician Assistant AS Registered Nursing AS Vocational Nursing See the program website for supplemental admission process and program prerequisites.